russellsdickerson/russellsdickerson.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a Master’s student in Mechanical Engineering at the University of Michigan, advised by Prof. Daniel Bruder and Prof. Robert Gregg.
-My research focuses on soft robotics, wearable prostheses, and bio-inspired actuation.

-Currently, I design and analyze modular, grid-based soft robotic actuators in the FREE Lab, and investigate time-varying impedance control for prosthetic limbs in the Locomotor Control Systems Lab.
-I also previously worked on thermally adaptive soft actuators inspired by Saharan silver ants with Prof. Talia Moore.

-Before graduate school, I earned a B.S. in Mechanical Engineering with a Computer Science minor from the University of Texas at Austin.
-I’ve worked as a project engineer designing mission-critical systems for data centers, and as an R&D intern at Becton Dickinson, where I proposed a new mechanical testing method currently under review for adoption.

-My long-term goal is to develop robust, adaptable systems that merge control theory with compliant design to enhance human mobility and interaction.
+M.S.
+Mechanical Engineering, University of Michigan B.S.
+Mechanical Engineering with Minor in Computer Science, University of Texas at Austin

+Hello!
+I am a graduate researcher in mechanical engineering at the University of Michigan with interests in the design, modeling, and control of soft robotics, compliant actuation and locomotion, and medical soft robotics.
+I approach soft robotics as an intrinsically multidisciplinary field, where actuation, morphology, sensing and control must be developed simultaneously.
+Further, I am motivated by the challenge of integrating structural design with embodied intelligence, and control-theoretic principles into unified, deployable systems that are capable of achieving robustness in uncertain and unstructured environments.

+Currently, I am working in two research groups at the University of Michigan.
+In the FREE lab, I am being advised by Prof. Daniel Bruder, where I am helping to design, model, and fabricate grid-based soft robotic actuators.
+In the Locomotor Control Systems Lab, I am being advised by Prof. Robert Gregg, where I am investigating behavioral properties of time-varying impedance control for powered prosthetic limbs.

+Previously, I have conducted research in the EMBiR Lab on passive thermal regulation in soft actuators structurally inspired by Saharan silver ants and have contributed to materials research involving bio-based fibrous composites and fabric sensing.
+Additionally, my academic research is complemented by industry research at Becton Dickinson, where I worked on mechanical test method development for a specific medical device.

+Moreover, my long-term research goal is to advance the integration of soft robotic intelligent design, modeling, and control, leading to the widespread adoption of soft robots in our daily life.

+Outside of school and research, I train for marathons in my spare time.